M-F 9 AM - 10 PM; Sa - Su 9:30 AM - 10 PM

 Gravitas: Decor: Cost: Proximity:

-Updated April 2017 Chencha y Chole (“C y C”) opened in June of 2015 in a distinctive, triangular shaped storefront at the intersection of Cass and S. Broad.
-Over the past year we’ve eaten there many times.
-It’s consistently good: and it’s become one of our favorite Latino restaurants in town.
+Updated December 2021 Chencha y Chole (“C y C”) opened in June of 2015 in a distinctive, triangular shaped storefront at the intersection of Cass and S. Broad.
+It has survived COVID and remains one of our favorites in town, with superb, homemade Mexican specialties.

 (Thanks to our friends at Roebling Lofts for sponsoring this video!)